Asymmetry and structural information in preferential attachment graphs: Proof of Theorem

 Let us study first the property $\fa$.
-Our task is to estimate from above the probability that there exist vertices $t_1$ and $t_2$ such that $k<t_1<t_2$, which select the same $m$ neighbours (which, of course, belong to $[t_1-1]$).
+Our task is to estimate from above the probability that there exist vertices $t_1$ and $t_2$ such that $k<t_1<t_2$, which select the same $m$ neighbors (which, of course, belong to $[t_1-1]$).
 Thus we conclude

-The event in the last expression is an intersection of dependent events but, if we condition on the degrees $\deg_{t_\ell}(r_s)$ of the chosen vertices $r_s$ at times $t_1,t_2$, then the choice events become independent.
+The event in the last expression is an intersection of dependent events, but it is known (see \cite{hofstaddiameter}, Lemma~2.1) that edge events involving connections to distinct target vertices (in this case, $r_1, ..., r_m$) are negatively correlated, so that we can upper bound by a product of probabilities: